World Poker Tour season 21 results

 Below are the results for season 21 (XXI) of the World Poker Tour (2023).
 There were eight scheduled events for the season.

-The Seminole Hard Rock Poker Showdown, WPT Choctaw, and WPT Gardens Poker Championship final tables would be delayed and played at the HyperX Esports Arena at the Luxor in Las Vegas, Nevada.
+The final tables for each of the Seminole Hard Rock Poker Showdown, WPT Choctaw, and WPT Gardens Poker Championship, which started in California, Florida and Oklahoma, respectively, would be delayed by a few days and played out in May 2023 at the HyperX Esports Arena at the Luxor in Las Vegas, Nevada.